booch/presentations/proposals/RubyConf/2014/Crystal.md

 -----

 I gave a (longer) version of this presentation to the local Ruby users group earlier this year.
-The primary Crystal developers attended via video, and it was well received.
+The primary developers of Crystal attended via video, and they thought it went well.

 I've been contributing to the Crystal standard library.
 This has helped me understand its differences from Ruby, its strengths, and its weaknesses.